 Speaking of HealthVagus nerve stimulation treatment for seizuresJuly 12, 2019

 Not many people know how to react when observing somebody having a seizure.
 Although quite common, seizures are not something people are typically used to seeing in person.

 There are many different types of seizures.
 The most common example is a grand mal seizure, which features violent muscle contractions and a loss of consciousness.
 Other types of seizures are less apparent and may include lip smacking, staring, loss of awareness, unusual finger motions or repetitive chewing or swallowing.
 Fundamentally, seizures are a result of abnormal electrical discharges in a small region or broadly distributed throughout the brain, almost like an abnormal surge of electrical activity.
 The clinical manifestation of this activity is dependent on which part of the brain is involved.

-There are some very simple things one can do to ensure the safety of the individual having a seizure.
-A few simple interventions can lead to a significant reduction in the possibility of injury from a seizure.
+A couple simple interventions can lead to a significant reduction in the possibility of injury from a seizure: